pinkipie11/pinkipie11/README.md

 - 👋 Hi, I’m @pinkipie11
 - 👀 I’m interested in ...
-MERN stack, ASP.NET
+React.js
 - 🌱 I’m currently passionate about learning new things
-- 💞️ I’m looking to collaborate on ... all kind of projects
+- 💞️ I’m looking to collaborate on ...
+Javascript/React.js projects
 - 📫 How to reach me ... stanislav.simic01@gmail.com